skent259/crapssim/crapssim_api/docs/dev/API_DESIGN_PHILOSOPHY.md

 - `version.py`
   Central authority for engine API version tags and schema version IDs.
 Tests rely on these values; they should not be changed casually.

-- `determinism.py`, `rng.py`, `state.py`
+- `determinism.py`, `rng.py`
-  Reserved for **future determinism and snapshot tooling**.
-At present, they are not wired into the HTTP surface and must not be imported from runtime paths until they are fully designed and tested.
+  Support the API's determinism helpers by centralising seeded RNG calls and recording utilities.
+They are kept thin to avoid importing engine internals into the HTTP surface.

 ---